-This is evidenced by his success from this year:
+This is evidenced by his success thus far…

 - US Champion, 14ft.
-Elite Class Men’s, Hennessey’s Paddleboard Championships
+Elite Class Men’s, Hennessey’s Paddleboard Championships.